Faculty Noticeboard

 -

-Funding Opportunity | Wellcome: Early Career Awards
+Funding Opportunity Announcement | Wellcome: Early Career Awards

--The Wellcome Early-Career Awards scheme is soliciting applications from early-career researchers from any discipline who are ready to develop their research identity.
+The Wellcome Early-Career Awards scheme is soliciting applications from early-career researchers from any discipline who are ready to develop their research identity.
 Through innovative projects, they should deliver shifts in understanding that could improve human life, health, and wellbeing.
 By the end of the award, successful candidates should be equipped to lead their own independent research programme.

 Award details